DroneBridge/ESP32/README.md

 ![DroneBridge for ESP32 block diagram blackbox](https://raw.githubusercontent.com/DroneBridge/ESP32/master/wiki/DroneBridgeForESP32Blackbox.png)

 Blackbox concept.
 UDP & TCP connections possible.
+Automatic UDP uni-cast of messages to port 14550 to all connected devices/stations.
+Allows additional clients to register for UDP.
+Client must send a packet with length > 0 to UDP port of ESP32.

 ## Installation/Flashing using precompiled binaries